openvcash/vcash-scripts/README.md

 # Vcash Install / Update Scripts

-## Will not build !!
-Current Vcash 0.4.8 code is not fully merged (release candidate code w/ error macro avoiding deployment) !
-Wait for the 0.4.8 announcement: https://v.cash/forum/forums/announcements.2/
+## Current Vcash 0.4.8 code is in release candidate stage !
+See Wait for the 0.4.8 announcement: https://v.cash/forum/threads/version-0-4-8-rc1-release.575/

 ## For a 0.4.7 fresh install, see: https://github.com/xCoreDev/vcash-scripts/tree/0.4.7